What Is the Tor Browser? A Beginner’s Guide

 Bottom line: Is Tor safe to use?

-In a nutshell, the Tor browser is safe for the everyday person.
+Tor is safe for most users.
 Whistleblowers, journalists, or someone under an authoritarian regime often use Tor along with extra tools for online security, which helps them achieve enhanced privacy and anonymity.

-You can further improve your online security while using Tor browser by connecting to a VPN, downloading Tor from the official source, keeping the Tor browser updated, disabling browser plugins, avoiding revealing personal information, watching for phishing attacks, using HTTPS connections, and understanding the risk that comes with surfing the dark web.
+You can further improve your own online security while using Tor browser by connecting to a top VPN, downloading Tor from the official source, and keeping the Tor browser updated.

 Customizable Coverage That is Simple to Use